 Determine baseline and if there are other neurological conditions present that may cause symptoms.

 Ensure client safety and remove the opportunity to harm the self.
 Follow your facility’s specific protocol regarding supervision, restraint, and documentation.

 Provide safety and remove items that may be used impulsively during the actively suicidal phase.
 When possible, remove monitor cables and electrical cables that are not being actively used.

 To determine the cause, if any, of client’s actions or thought processes.
 Helps the client gain a sense of control over actions and life in general

 Help clients see that there are other ways of dealing with circumstances and give them perspective and hope

 Ask specifically “do you have a plan?”.
 The client may even state “yes, I’m going to take that cable and hang myself with it” – this allows you to remove these objects from their reach.
 Clients who have decided follow-through with a planned suicide attempt may suddenly feel calm or relieved.
 This can be hard for caregivers or family members – they may perceive it as the client getting better.

-Determine if client has a personal or family history of suicide that would increase their risk, or any recent catastrophic events that may have prompted such behaviors (death of a loved one, loss of job, divorce, etc.)
+Determine if a client has a personal or family history of suicide that would increase their risk, or any recent catastrophic events that may have prompted such behaviors (death of a loved one, loss of a job, divorce, etc.)

 Demonstrates an alternative plan for coping when they feel suicidal instead of acting on impulses.
 Allows the client to feel more in control of actions and promotes accountability

 To determine most appropriate interventions and develop more positive coping techniques